mbenhamd/CudaTree/README.md

 CudaTree
 ==================
-**Forked from the original repository written for python 2.7 and support python 3.6 now** **I decide to stop maintaining CudaTree since scikit-learn made a sigificant improvements on its random forest and it's well maintained.**
+**Forked from the original repository written for python 2.7 and support python 3.6 now.**
+**I decide to stop maintaining CudaTree since scikit-learn made a sigificant improvements on its random forest and it's well maintained.**

 CudaTree is an implementation of Leo Breiman's [Random Forests](http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm)